 -

-: From Empiricism to Expressivism: Brandom Reads Sellars.
+From Empiricism to Expressivism: Brandom Reads Sellars.
 Ethics 126 (3): 808-816.
 2016.One of the better known of the many bons mots of the Sellarsian corpus concerns his definition of philosophy: it is the attempt to understand “how things in the broadest possible sense of the term hang together in the broadest possible sense of the term.”
 When applied to Sellars’s philosophy in particular, one might be forgiven for doubting the possible success of such an endeavor.
-Richard Rorty once quipped of Sellars’s followers that they were either “left-wing” or “right-wing,” emphasizing on…Read more
+Richard Rorty o…Read more

 -